NUARIG/competitions/README.md

 ### config/competitions_config.yml
 The application's configuration has been consolidated into this file.
 Here you will configure your instance's values for your mailers, saml authentication, and application variables.
 Keys, passwords, and secrets will be stored in /config/secrets.yml

-Further information on the configurations associated with the [devise_saml_authenticatable gem](https://github.com/apokalipto/devise_saml_authenticatable).
+Also see further information regarding [devise_saml_authenticatable gem](https://github.com/apokalipto/devise_saml_authenticatable) configurations.

 ### config/database.yml
 You will need to configure your database connection.
-For more details please see the rails docs (https://guides.rubyonrails.org/v6.0.3.4/configuring.html#configuring-a-database).
+For more details please see [the rails docs](https://guides.rubyonrails.org/v6.1.7.6/configuring.html#configuring-a-database).
 ```
 development:
   adapter: # postgresql